Helical dynamo growth at modest versus extreme magnetic Reynolds numbers

-However, the non-dimensional large-scale helical field energy density, $\tEhel(\chi,\Rm)$, does decrease with increasing $\Rm$ at fixed $\chi$, although the ratio $\tEhel(\chif,\Rm)/\tEhel(\chii,\Rm)$ is weakly sensitive to $\Rm$.
-To see how $\tEhel(\chi,\Rm)$ depends on $\Rm$, we define a scaling exponent $p$ by fitting a power-law relation $\tEhel(\chi,\Rm)\propto \Rm^{p(\chi)}$, as shown in Fig.~\ref{fig:A_pE_chi}.
-We see that $p$ is consistently negative for all $\chi$, indicating that at all stages of the LSD, the mean-field energy decreases with increasing $\Rm$.
-We next explain this dependence for the simulations and discuss what happens at asymptotically much larger $\Rm$, and the modest $\Rm$ simulation may disguise an $\Rm$-independence as $\Rm\rightarrow\infty$.
+The agreement between measured values and theoretical expectation of $\sigma$ validates Eq.~(\ref{eqn:gamma_chi}), and thus justifies that (i) the DQ formalism correctly describes the $\alpha^2$ dynamo, and (ii) the LSD growth rate is asymptotically independent of $\Rm$ when $\Rm\gg1$.
+To see the latter point, notice that on the right of Eq.~(\ref{eqn:gamma_chi}) the only two $\Rm$-dependent quantities are $\Rm$ itself and $k_1$.
+The $k_1$ is initially the value $\sim \kf/2$ which maximizes $\tilde\gamma$.
+Later, $k_1$ decreases to the lowest wave number available in the system, and this evolution may depend on $\Rm$.
+But overall, $k_1$ always changes by a factor of $\kf L/4\pi$ if $L$ is the length scale of the system, which is $\Rm$-independent.
+Hence the $\Rm$-dependence of $\tilde\gamma$ introduced by $k_1$ is quite weak and $\tilde\gamma$ will not decrease to some resistively small value.
+Indeed, Fig.~\ref{fig:sigma_chi_TDR}(a) shows that $\sigma$, and hence $\tilde\gamma$, become $\Rm$-independent once $\Rm\gtrsim130$.
+An $\Rm$-independent growth rate was previously reported at $\Rm\gtrsim500$ \citep{Bhat+2019}, but here we provide evidence at lower $\Rm$.

-\emph{Understanding the relation between $\tEhel$ and $\Rm$}--- The large-scale field strength decreases with increasing $\Rm$ at a fixed $\chi$, but for different reasons in the SSD and LSD phases.
-In the SSD phase at $\chi\simeq0.01$, the negative scaling $\tEhel\propto \Rm^{-0.5}$ for our $\Pm\geq1$ cases is similar to the result of Refs. \cite{SubramanianBrandenburg2014,Bhat+2016} that $\bar B/B_\text{rms}\propto\Rm^{-3/4}$ for $\Pm=0.1$ cases.
-In fact, we find that the ratio $\bar B/B_\text{rms}$ is a constant at $\chi\leq0.1$ for each run (roughly $300$ eddy turnover times), but is $\propto\Rm^{-1/2}$.
-That $\bar B$ and $B_\text{rms}$ grow at the same rate is a signature of the SSD phase (or, in the language of Ref. \cite{Bhat+2016}, a feature of the kinematic, not quasi-kinematic, dynamo phase), although the origin of $-1/2 $ is not yet fully understood \citep{SubramanianBrandenburg2014}.
+\emph{$\Rm$-dependent field strengths in simulations}--- Although the LSD growth rate is verified to be independent of $\Rm$ for $\Rm\rightarrow\infty$, the simulated values of $\tEhel$ decrease with increasing $\Rm$ at fixed $\chi$.
+To quantify this, we define an exponent $p(\chi)$ by fitting the power-law $\tEhel(\chi,\Rm)\propto \Rm^{p(\chi)}$.
+We find that $p\simeq-0.5$ for all $\chi\in[0.01,0.6]$, indicating that during the SSD phase and at all stages of the LSD, the mean-field energy decreases with increasing $\Rm$.
+We now explain this dependence.